Dan-my/aawsa-billing-portal/README.md

 ### **Migration: Role-Based Access Control (RBAC) and Security Policies (Required)**

-This is a comprehensive update that adds the database tables, functions, and security policies for a dynamic, administrator-controlled permission system.
+This is a comprehensive update that creates the tables for roles and permissions, adds the necessary database functions, and sets up row-level security.
+It also seeds the database with default roles and a permission set for each role.

 **What it does:**
 *   Creates tables for `roles`, `permissions`, and `role_permissions`.